-Applying 2D alignments to this set of images works well for a number of reasons.
+Applying 2D alignments to this set of images works well for the following reasons.
 First, the nature of our input data and the selected images is such that localization error chiefly occurs in two dimensions, which correspond to the plane of most surfaces being projected onto.
-This is because the backpack operator, during data acquisition, makes efforts to walk within a few meters of, and parallel to all walls being scanned.
-Furthermore, the backpack system maintains a fairly consistent distance from floors and ceilings during data collection.
-As a result, the translational error of camera poses is quite minimal in dimensions perpendicular to most surfaces being textured, corresponding to, or parallel to walls, ceilings and floors.
+This is because the backpack operator, while scanning an environment, generally walks parallel to walls.
+Furthermore, the backpack system maintains a consistent distance from floors and ceilings during data collection.
+As a result, the translational error of camera poses is quite minimal in dimensions perpendicular to walls, ceilings and floors, which comprise the majority of surfaces being textured.